YolandaDuan/DrivingReport/README.md

     - Press button to show the driving log.
     - Load waypoints data into table content.
     - Convert timestamp to human-friendly format.
-    - Add index row for table.
+    - Add index column for table.
     - Style the table and button.
 - Categorise driving records and generate a driving report.
     - Press button to show the report.